airbytehq/airbyte/docs/integrations/sources/zoho-crm.md

 Some of Zoho CRM Modules may not be available for sync due to limitations of Zoho CRM Edition or permissions scope.
 For details refer to the [Scopes](https://www.zoho.com/crm/developer/docs/api/v2/scopes.html) section in the Zoho CRM documentation.

-Connector streams and schemas are built dynamically on top of Metadata that is available at the same REST API - please see [Modules API](https://www.zoho.com/crm/developer/docs/api/v2/modules-api.html), [Modules Metadata API](https://www.zoho.com/crm/developer/docs/api/v2/module-meta.html), [Fields Metadata API](https://www.zoho.com/crm/developer/docs/api/v2/field-meta.html).
+Connector streams and schemas are built dynamically on top of Metadata that is available from the REST API - please see [Modules API](https://www.zoho.com/crm/developer/docs/api/v2/modules-api.html), [Modules Metadata API](https://www.zoho.com/crm/developer/docs/api/v2/module-meta.html), [Fields Metadata API](https://www.zoho.com/crm/developer/docs/api/v2/field-meta.html).
-Therefore, the list of available streams is equivalent to the list of Moules as long as Module Metadata is available for each of them (it describes a set of fields a module consists of) and Fields Metadata is available for each of the fields (it describes each and every field, so we know how to transform it into Airbyte data type).
+The list of available streams is the list of Modules as long as Module Metadata is available for each of them from the Zoho CRM API, and Fields Metadata is available for each of the fields.
+If a module you want to sync is not available from this connector, it's because the Zoho CRM API does not make it available.

 ### Data type mapping